 About Us

-This right was solidified in the United States through our Declaration of Independence, the United States Constitution and the United States Bill of Rights.
-It was always seen as an individual right, as was discussed in the Declaration on the Causes and Necessity of Taking Up Arms, Federalist Papers (specifically, Federalist No. 46: The Influence of the State and Federal Governments Compared).
-(Side note: we also recommend the Anti-Federalist Papers as it was also covered that the right to bear arms was an individual right.)
+This right was solidified in the United States through our Declaration of Independence, the United States Constitution, and the United States Bill of Rights.
+It was always seen as an individual right, as was discussed in the Declaration on the Causes and Necessity of Taking Up Arms, the Federalist Papers; specifically, Federalist No. 46: The Influence of the State and Federal Governments Compared.

-The passing of the 14th amendment in 1868 re-affirmed property rights and the right to bear arms for freed slaves.
-The 14th amendment served a check for many Democrat majority southern states that had passed Black Codes (examples here), which sought to restrict freedmen's ability to own land, restricted firearm ownership through gun control through permits and/or the acquisition of other assets.
+The adoption of the 14th Amendment in 1868 reaffirmed property rights and the right to bear arms for freed slaves.
+The 14th Amendment served as a check on many Democrat-majority Southern states that had passed Black Codes (examples here), which sought to restrict freedmen's ability to own land and restricted firearm ownership, which was done by requiring permits.

 The 14th amendment aimed to prevent these discriminatory laws from being enforced.

-Since the passing of the 14th Amendment, the right bear arms has been re-affirmed in United States Supreme Court through various court cases, it was more recently affirmed that citizens have the right to bear arms outside of the home (to conceal carry).
+Since the passing of the 14th Amendment, the right to bear arms has been reaffirmed in the United States Supreme Court through various court cases.
+It was more recently affirmed that citizens have the right to bear arms outside of the home.

-While our rights have been restored in the United States, New York State has been on a tyrannical streak like a two year old having a temper tantrum because they did not get their way.
+While our rights have been restored in the United States, New York State has been on a tyrannical streak like a two- year-old having a temper tantrum because the Democrat-majority in New York did not get its way.
 In response to New York State Rifle & Pistol Association, Inc. v.
-Bruen, they pass the CCIA, which increased the training hours required to legally purchase a handgun to conceal carry (you have to do a training before you can exercise your right) from 4 to 18 hours.
+Bruen, they passed the CCIA, which increased the training hours required to legally purchase a handgun for conceal carry (you have to complete training before you can exercise your right) from 4 to 18 hours.

-While we believe training shouldn’t be a requirement to exercise a right, we do believe training is important and everyone should constantly train to be proficient with their respective firearms / tools.
+While we believe training should not be a requirement to exercise a right, we do believe training is important and everyone should constantly train to be proficient with their respective firearms and tools.

 This is why we started Oak Arms Training Group.